-The Wendigo was gaunt to the point of emaciation, its desiccated skin pulled tautly over its bones.
-With its bones pushing out against its skin, its complexion the ash gray of death, and its eyes pushed back deep into their sockets, the Wendigo looked like a gaunt skeleton recently disinterred from the grave.
+The Wendigo was gaunt to the point of emaciation; its desiccated skin pulled tautly over its bones.
+With its bones pushing out against its skin, its complexion the ash gray of death, and its eyes pushed back deep into their sockets; the Wendigo looked like a gaunt skeleton recently disinterred from the grave.
 What lips it had were tattered and bloody.
 Its body was unclean and suffering from suppurations of the flesh, giving off a strange and eerie odor of decay and decomposition, of death and corruption.

-Basil Johnston, Ojibwe teacher and scholar, Ontario, Canada
+— Basil Johnston, Ojibwe teacher and scholar, Ontario, Canada.

-The Algonquian legend describes the creature as
+The Algonquian legend describes the creature as”

-a giant with a heart of ice; sometimes it is thought to be entirely made of ice.
+“a giant with a heart of ice; sometimes, it is thought to be entirely made of ice.
 Its body is skeletal and deformed, with missing lips and toes.”

-The Ojibwa describe:
+The Ojibwa describe it:

-It was a large creature, as tall as a tree, with a lipless mouth and jagged teeth.
-Its breath was a strange hiss, its footprints full of blood, and it ate any man, woman or child who ventured into its territory.
+“It was a large creature, as tall as a tree, with a lipless mouth and jagged teeth.
+Its breath was a strange hiss, its footprints full of blood, and it ate any man, woman, or child who ventured into its territory.
 And those were the lucky ones.
 Sometimes, the Wendigo chose to possess a person instead, and then the luckless individual became a Wendigo himself, hunting down those he had once loved and feasting upon their flesh.”

-Wendigos are said to be cursed to wander the land, eternally seeking to fulfill their voracious appetite for human flesh and if there is nothing left to eat, it starves to death.
+Wendigos are said to be cursed to wander the land, eternally seeking to fulfill their voracious appetite for human flesh, and if there is nothing left to eat, it starves to death.

 A 1661 Jesuit Relations document stated:

-What caused us greater concern was the intelligence that met us upon entering the Lake, namely, that the men deputed by our Conductor for the purpose of summoning the Nations to the North Sea, and assigning them a rendezvous, where they were to await our coming, had met their death the previous Winter in a very strange manner.
-Those poor men (according to the report given us) were seized with an ailment unknown to us, but not very unusual among the people we were seeking.
+“What caused us greater concern was the intelligence that met us upon entering the Lake, namely, that the men deputed by our Conductor to summon the Nations to the North Sea, and assigning them a rendezvous, where they were to await our coming, had met their death the previous Winter in a very strange manner.
+Those poor men (according to the report given us) were seized with an ailment unknown to us but not very unusual among the people we were seeking.
 They are afflicted with neither lunacy, hypochondria, nor frenzy; but have a combination of all these species of disease, which affects their imaginations and causes them a more than canine hunger.
-This makes them so ravenous for human flesh that they pounce upon women, children, and even upon men, like veritable werewolves, and devour them voraciously, without being able to appease or glut their appetite – ever seeking fresh prey, and the more greedily the more they eat.
-This ailment attacked our deputies; and, as death is the sole remedy among those simple people for checking such acts of murder, they were slain in order to stay the course of their madness.”
+This makes them so ravenous for human flesh that they pounce upon women, children, and even upon men, like veritable werewolves, and devour them voraciously, without being able to appease or glut their appetite – ever seeking fresh prey, and the more greedily, the more they eat.
+This ailment attacked our deputies, and, as death is the sole remedy among those simple people for checking such acts of murder, they were slain in order to stay the course of their madness.”